 Anyone who suspects a student may be missing should notify Public Safety, the Director of Residence Life, or the Office for Student Affairs immediately.
 In conjunction, the Student Affairs Office and Public Safety will investigate the situation and then determine if the student is missing.
 The Vice President for Student Affairs or designee will notify the President.
 Public Safety will notify the Lebanon Police Department within 24 hours after determining that the student is missing.
-The Vice President for Student Affairs student as the emergency contact within 24 hours of making the determination that the student is missing.
+The Vice President for Student Affairs will notify the individual identified by the missing student as the emergency contact within 24 hours of determining that the student is missing.
 If the missing student is under the age of 18, the Vice President for Student Affairs will notify the student's custodial parent or guardian within 24 hours of the determination that the student is missing.